AdaCore/training_material/courses/rust_essentials/080_pattern_matching/03_destructuring_structs.rst

 - Think of a **pattern** as a *stencil* placed over a value

 - **Field**
-  - The "cutout" in the stencil that tells Rust *where* to look
+  - The "cutout" in the stencil that tells the compiler *where* to look

 - **Binding**
   - Where the data "falls through" into your local scope